chanux/notes.chanux.me/docs/terraform/flexible.md

 yet flexible implementation of their Cloud Adoption Framework for Azure.

-Looking at aztfmod, I have learned a great deal about managing the inevitable complexity and keep things flexible still.
-This write up is to note down the main ideas of this endeavour.
+Looking at aztfmod, I have learned a great deal about managing the inevitable complexity and keeping things flexible still.
+This write-up is to note down the main ideas of this endeavour.

 ## Choose Maps